Chapter 34

 If one relies not on virtue but on military force: kill a person, and that person bitterly resents it.
 Kill all under Heaven, and all under Heaven gnashes its teeth — and one becomes a solitary man.
 Though one desires greatness, one is in truth small.

 Alas!
 Even Dao, great as it is, having the grace of nurturing all things, still does not presume to call itself their master.
 How, then, can one think to annihilate other nations' territory and enslave other nations' people?
-Truly a great delusion beyond comprehension — hastening one's own destruction.
+Truly a great delusion beyond reckoning — hastening one's own destruction.

 No comments to display